Last updated on December 3rd, 2022

 This is the kind of place that can keep you occupied in relaxing vibes, with its stunning castle, captivating districts, and enchanting vistas.

-Where To Stay in Matsumoto: We rest our heads in Ace Inn Matsumoto after the end of the Alpine Route trip.
+Where To Stay: We rest our heads in Ace Inn Matsumoto after the end of the Alpine Route trip.
 It is a great little business hotel with a convenient location.
 The location is superb, right in the center of Matsumoto, within walking distance of the train station.

 Other Notable Attractions in Chubu Region: